Notebook Series - Mosley TA-33-M-WARC Installation

 You first assemble the boom followed by the blue coded front radiator.
 This is the driven element for 20, 15 and 10 meters, and is the first time you will decide on what pre-drilled holes to use.
-Mosley suggests using the "phone" setting for all around band use since the antenna is so broad.
-(In my installation the SWR was 2:1 at 14.0 and 21.0 MHz.
+Mosley suggests (it appears to be the only option) using the "phone" setting for all around band use since the antenna is so broad.
+(In my installation the SWR was 2.0:1 at 14.0, 2.2:1 at 21.0 and 1.83:1 at 28.0.0 MHz.
 This isn't very good for a CW guy, but I'll live with it.
+Your solid state transceiver or amp may not, and you'll need a tuner.
+Mine is an MFJ-998.
+SWR in the phone segment of the band is fine.
 Mosley should clarify their suggestion, especially if an antenna is mounted under forty-five feet.)
 The front radiator is then mounted to the boom.

 The red coded back radiator is built next.
 This is the driven element (dipole) for the WARC bands, and there is only one setting for this element.
 Follow the directions for mounting it to the boom and connecting the phasing lines.
 Look at my pictures below to see how I simulated a mast with PVC.
 I did this to insure the phasing line closest to the mast does clear the mast.
 Note, this element is shorter than the front radiator, so it does look strange mounted between the reflector and the front radiator.